inspectordanno/IDVStudio2/README.md

-# This is a project I am working on visualizing rent affordability in East Boston.
+## This was a group project where we investigated what would happen to the East Boston economy if Amazon HQ2 moved in.